exercism/problem-specifications/exercises/split-second-stopwatch/instructions.md

 Your task is to build a stopwatch to keep precise track of lap times.

-The stopwatch uses four commands (Start, Stop, Lap, and Reset) to keep track of:
+The stopwatch uses four commands (start, stop, lap, and reset) to keep track of:

 1. The current lap's tracked time
 2. Previously recorded lap times